PayFabric/Release-Notes/README.md

 **UPDATED.** Updated First Data's Payeezy connector/gateway mapping to map PF's Invoice Number field to Payeezy's TrxRefIndex to enhance merchant's transaction report capability.

-**FIXED.** Updated USAePaySOAP connector/gateway to map PF's Invoice Number field to USAePay's OrderID field to provide better merchant's transaction report capability.
+**UPDATED.** Updated USAePaySOAP connector/gateway to map PF's Invoice Number field to USAePay's OrderID field to provide better merchant's transaction report capability.

 # Change Log – Hotfix 06/29/2018 Release
 USAePay disabled the TLS 1.0 and 1.1 protocols from their Production environment as of June 29, 2018 at 1pm PDT.